 To maintain the pressure on the owners of these chain dogs.

-a) to report these to the Animal Welfare Report with photos and exact coordinates (e.g. from Google Map) (or on Animal Welfare Report Crete).
+a) to report these with the form at Animal Welfare Report with photos and exact coordinates (e.g. from Google Map) (or on Animal Welfare Report Crete) or by e-mail with all required information as attachment to:

 Only constant pressure on the owners will change the situation for chain dogs !